The Petit Lenormand deck is available now. Limited stock

 General meaning

-A sharp blow is expressed clearly in a letter or an official message.
+A sharp blow is clearly expressed in a letter or an official message.

 Love and relationships